The University of South Dakota

 His research activities have been supported by internal grants from USD, The SD Board of Regents, Department of Energy (DOE), National Aeronautics and Space Administration (NASA), and the National Science Foundation (NSF).

-Dr. Koodali serves as a journal reviewer for 70 scientific journals that include: ACS Catalysis, ACS Nano, Applied Catalysis B: Environmental, Catalysis Communications, Catalysis Science and Technology, Catalysis Today, Chemical Communications, Chemistry of Materials, Colloids and Surfaces A: Physicochemical and Engineering Aspects, Energy and Environmental Science, Inorganic Chemistry, Journal of Catalysis, Journal of Materials Chemistry, Journal of Physical Chemistry C, Journal of The American Chemical Society, Langmuir, Materials Research Bulletin, Microporous and Mesoporous Materials, and Physical Chemistry, Chemical Physics and Small.
-He is a reviewer for the American Chemical Society – Petroleum Research Fund (ACS-PRF), German Israeli Foundation for Scientific Research and Development (GIF), National Science Foundation (NSF), Netherlands Organization for Scientific Research (NWO), Research Corporation, and the U.S. Civilian Research and Development Foundation (CRDF).
+Dr. Koodali serves as a journal reviewer for over 75 scientific journals that include: ACS Catalysis, ACS Nano, Applied Catalysis B: Environmental, Catalysis Communications, Catalysis Science and Technology, Catalysis Today, Chemical Communications, Chemistry of Materials, Colloids and Surfaces A: Physicochemical and Engineering Aspects, Energy and Environmental Science, Inorganic Chemistry, Journal of Catalysis, Journal of Materials Chemistry, Journal of Physical Chemistry C, Journal of The American Chemical Society, Langmuir, Materials Research Bulletin, Microporous and Mesoporous Materials, and Physical Chemistry, Chemical Physics and Small.
+He is a reviewer for the American Chemical Society–Petroleum Research Fund (ACS-PRF), German-Israeli Foundation for Scientific Research and Development (GIF), National Science Foundation (NSF), Netherlands Organization for Scientific Research (NWO), Research Corporation, and the U.S. Civilian Research and Development Foundation (CRDF).

 He finds mention in 57th, 58th, 60th, 61st, 63rd, 65th, 67th and 68th editions of Who’s Who in America, 6th and 7th editions of Who's Who in Science and Engineering, and the 11th edition of Who's Who among American Teachers & Educators.

-He serves as the graduate program director for the Chemistry Department, and serves on several University committees that include: University Research Council (URC), University Scholarship Committee, and the University Curriculum and Instruction Committee.
+He serves as the graduate program director for the Chemistry Department, and serves on several University committees that include: University Scholarship Committee, and the Graduate Council.

-In addition, he also serves as the Secretary of the Sioux Valley section of the American Chemical Society (ACS).
-He will serve as the Program Co-Chair of the Energy and Fuel Division of ACS for the fall 2013 ACS meeting and as Program Chair for the spring and fall meetings of the ACS in 2014.
+In addition, he serves as the Secretary of the Sioux Valley section of the American Chemical Society (ACS).
+He served as the Program Co-Chair of the Energy and Fuel Division of ACS for the fall 2013 ACS meeting and as Program Chair for the spring and fall meetings of the ACS in 2014.

-He has supervised one Doctoral Dissertation, eleven Masters Theses and eight undergraduate Honors Theses at USD.
-Twenty nine undergraduate students that include 2 Goldwater Scholars, 4 NSF Graduate Research Fellows, 2 National Defense Science and Engineering Grant (NDSEG) Awardees, 1 National Health Corps scholar, 1 NASA National Aeronautics Scholar, and 1 NCAA post-graduate scholar have pursued undergraduate research under his direction.
+He has supervised two Doctoral Dissertation, eleven Masters Theses, and eight undergraduate Honors Theses at USD.
+Thirty undergraduate students that include 2 Goldwater Scholars, 4 NSF Graduate Research Fellows, 2 National Defense Science and Engineering Grant (NDSEG) Awardees, 1 National Health Corps scholar, 1 NASA National Aeronautics Scholar, and 1 NCAA post-graduate scholar have pursued undergraduate research under his direction.

-Graduate students from his group have been awarded nationally competitive grants from the International Precious Metal Institute and Sigma-Xi and research grants from USD.
+Graduate students from his group have been awarded nationally competitive grants from the International Precious Metal Institute, Sigma-Xi Grants-in-Aid-Research Awards, and research grants from USD.

-His current group consists of 1 Post-Doctoral Research Associate, 4 Ph.D., 2 M.S., and 2 undergraduate students.
+His current group consists of 4 Ph.D., 2 M.S., and 2 undergraduate students.

 The Chemistry Department received the second annual Award for Academic Excellence and Innovation given to Departments within USD in 2005.
 To quote the previous Provost and Vice-President of Academic Affairs, Prof. Royce Engstrom, "The work of the entire department is leading to remarkable accomplishments for students, faculty and the university".
 To view a picture of the award presentation to the Department of Chemistry, please visit www.usd.edu/urelations/images/ChemAward.jpg.